System Administration

 Field Description

-IP Address Source IP address associated with the session, enabling identification of connection location and potential security concerns
+IP Address Source IP address associated with the session

-Current Session Indicator Visual indicator showing which session corresponds to your current browser connection, preventing accidental self-logout
+Current Session Indicator Indicator showing which session corresponds to your current browser connection

 User Account Management

-Administrative user management enables creation, modification, and oversight of individual user accounts within your Phishing Club instance.
-This centralized approach ensures proper access control, maintains accountability, and provides comprehensive audit trails for all user activities and system interactions.
+User management enables creation, modification, and oversight of user accounts within your Phishing Club instance.
+This approach ensures access control, maintains accountability, and provides audit trails for user activities and system interactions.

-Best Practice: Maintain individual accounts for each administrator to preserve detailed audit trails, enable granular access control, and support compliance requirements for security operations.
+Best Practice: Maintain individual accounts for each administrator to preserve audit trails, enable access control, and support compliance requirements.

 Phishing Club - Users

-Force immediate logout for specific users by utilizing the Delete all sessions function, which invalidates all active sessions for enhanced security enforcement and access control.
+Force immediate logout for specific users by utilizing the Delete all sessions function, which invalidates all active sessions.

 Creating Administrative Users